-What is the Facial ID?
+What is the Index ID?

-- Enrolled users are managed in FACEIO via this anonymous ID, enforcing privacy-protecting separation of biometric hashes (a stream of meaningless floating point numbers that cannot be reverse engineered), and all metadata you have already linked to a particular user on your application.
-This design is especially directed to facilitating GDPR compliance through strong data protection and pseudo-anonymized data handling.
+- Enrolled users are managed in your sand-boxed application via this anonymous ID, enforcing privacy-protecting separation of biometric hashes (a stream of meaningless floating point numbers that cannot be reverse engineered), and all metadata you have already linked to a particular user on your application.

 fio.js